-- CC.BB.
-University Official Report The term "university official report" means a A narrative or document prepared by a University employee in the course of their employment that provides information about an incident.
-Examples include, but are not limited to, Office of Title IX-Office investigation reports and University Housing Incident Reports.
-In the case of a Title IX formal hearing, information may only be relied upon as described in the Title IX Compliance Policy. - DD.CC.
-Witness Statement The term "witness statement" means a A narrative or document that is not part of a law enforcement statement affidavit or university official report and that is prepared and submitted as a part of the reporting of an incident or in lieu of a witness's live appearance at a conduct proceeding, which provides the information that the witness has regarding an alleged violation of the Code.
-In the case of a Title IX formal hearing, a witness statement may only be relied upon as described in the Title IX Compliance Policy. - EE.DD.
-Informal Resolution The term "informal resolution" means the process by which a student may accept responsibility and outcomes for an alleged violation of the Student Conduct Code.
-This resolution is noted as a finding of responsibility and results in a student conduct record for the respondent. - FF.EE.
-Notice Notice is considered given to a student when it is sent to the student's official University email address, is hand-delivered to the student or current residence, or upon the University's receipt of a certified mail return receipt when communication is sent to the local address on file with the Office of the University Registrar or to the permanent address on file if a local address has not been provided. - GG.FF.
-University Program or Activity The term "University program or activity" includes locations.
-Locations, events, or circumstances over which the University exercised substantial control over both the respondent and the context in which the conduct occurs, and also includes any building owned or controlled by a student organization that is recognized by the University.
+- CC.
+Witness Statement A narrative or document that is not part of a law enforcement statement or university official report and that is prepared and submitted as a part of the reporting of an incident or in lieu of a witness's live appearance at a conduct proceeding, which provides the information that the witness has regarding an alleged violation of the Code. - DD.
+Informal Resolution The process by which a student may accept responsibility and outcomes for an alleged violation of the Student Conduct Code.
+This resolution is noted as a finding of responsibility and results in a student conduct record for the respondent. - EE.Notice Notice is considered given to a student when it is sent to the student's official University email address, is hand-delivered to the student or current residence, or upon the University's receipt of a certified mail return receipt when communication is sent to the local address on file with the Office of the University Registrar or to the permanent address on file if a local address has not been provided. - FF.
+University Program or Activity Locations, events, or circumstances over which the University exercised substantial control over both the respondent and the context in which the conduct occurs, and also includes any building owned or controlled by a student organization that is recognized by the University.
 A program or activity may include events, programs, and circumstances that occur in person, on a virtual platform, or via electronic communication or publication including but not limited to phone, email, text, or social media.